Patagonia Wildlife Safari

 More Info

-We’ll meet for breakfast in the morning and prepare a box lunch for the trail.
-For this trip, we’ll board a bus for the ride to our trailhead in the park.
-The Lazo Weber Trail is packed with native flora and wildlife, all with the mountainous Paine range on our right.
-The hike is rather easy, and apart from a few hills, the trail remains rather flat.
-We’ll stop for a moment to refuel by the magical Laguna Honda and enjoy the sights and sensations of the gorgeous landscape and fresh breeze.
-The hike takes us through one of the quietest forests in the national park, a fantastic opportunity to observe native trees such as the Lenga and the Coihue.
-The trail continues to El Toro Lookout where we’ll be wowed with a 360-degree view of the Paine mountain range, the Patagonian Andes, and a number of rivers and lakes (including the Paine, Grey, and Serrano Rivers, and Lake Toro, the largest in the region).
-After an hour’s descent towards Paine River we will reunite with our van for the ride back to EcoCamp.
+We’ll start our day at 8:00 am with breakfast at EcoCamp and a moment to prepare our Box Lunch before boarding our van at 9:00 am.
+Our ride takes us past the Lazo Weber Estancia where we’ll enter the National Park via Laguna Verde and begin our hike.
+The Lazo Weber Trail is packed with native flora and wildlife all with the mountainous Paine range on our right.
+The hike is rather easy and apart from a few hills, the trail remains rather flat.
+We’ll stop a moment to refuel by the magical Laguna Honda and enjoy the sights and sensations of the gorgeous landscape and fresh breeze.
+On our way, we will hike through one of the quietest forests in the national park, a fantastic opportunity to observe native trees such as the Lenga and the Coihue.

 More Info